Top 10 Best Things to do in Knoxville, Tennessee with Kids! Plus tips for an even better visit!

 Another family favorite for us is Ijams Nature Center.

-Located near Island Home Park, Ijams Nature Park is a free family activity with interactive nature exhibits, a walking trail, and even a riverfront boardwalk.
+Located near Island Home Park, Ijams Nature Park is a free family activity with interactive nature exhibits, miles of trails, and even a riverfront boardwalk.

 My son loved looking at the bugs in the nature center, and our dog loved running the pet-friendly trails along the river!